Leo-SLC/python-api-challenge/README.md

 # python-api-challenge
 Python API Challenge Assignment

-Help with this assignment came from class resources, my tutor, as well as assistance from the following resources when assistance was required and/or I was stuck:
+Help with this assignment came from class resources, my class professor Joanna Chen on debugging, my tutor, as well as assistance from the following resources when assistance was required and/or I was stuck:

 https://docs.python.org/3/library/time.html